 Secondly, to all our international friends, yes, this post about football is about to American football and the NFL.

 This is not a paid promotion.
-We are writing this blog because we attended a game and are fans of the Dallas Cowboys.
+We are writing this blog because we are family travel bloggers and we attended a game and are fans of the Dallas Cowboys.
 All views and opinions expressed here are our own.
 All photos are our own and remain the copyright of MPA Project Travels.

 ’bout them Cowboys